AndrDm/blog/content/labview/kb/how_to_check_bittness.md

 ---
-title: How to check App's Bittness — is this 32- or 64-bit?
+title: How to check App's Bitness — is this 32- or 64-bit?
 date: 2024-05-08
 authorbox: false
 sidebar: false